porla/docs/docs/api/jsonrpc/methods/torrents_list.md

   "page": 0,

   // The page size of the result.
 The number of torrents returned is equal to,
-  // or less, than this.
+  // or less than, this.
   "page_size": 50,

   // The torrents in this page.